Altuve, Astros show up in World Series, win Game 3 in DC 4-1

 In sum: After the Nationals could do no wrong for so long, things went awry Friday.

 They made two errors and at least three other misplays on what were ruled hits.
 They allowed the aggressive Astros to steal four bases, two by Springer.
-Washington catcher Kurt Suzuki left in the sixth after taking a ball off his arm behind the plate.
+Washington catcher Kurt Suzuki left in the sixth with a right hip flexor problem.

 Soto, serenaded by fans in left field to celebrate his 21st, was charged with an error for a wild throw home that sailed over the head of Suzuki and a leaping Sánchez, backing up the play.
 Named a Gold Glove finalist Thursday, Soto let another ball trickle past his glove and went 0 for 4 with three strikeouts at the plate.
 He went down looking to end the game.